Networking has its own language. On top of that, there are a lot of acronyms. If you can't speak and understand the language, you won't get anywhere.

 Physical / Data Link Layers

 Many marine vessels now have satellite and a fully functioning network online.
-Many boat builders like Hatteras Yachts for sale have their own network on board now to be able to control all of the ship's functions right from a cell phone or tablet.
+Many boat factories that build Sportfishing Boats for sale install their own network on board and are able to control all of the ship's functions right from a cell phone or tablet.

 Cisco Router Simulators